His hands and teeth clenched tightly as the silhouette at long last appeared against the starlit horizon.

 "What, exactly, wilt thou do about it if I continue?"
 Kalad asked, now standing to tower over the mage.

 "Stop it!" a voice yelled from across the room.
-Turning to look at the rest of the mess hall, Erstam and Kalad saw that a small crowd had formed, many eagerly awaiting a good fight between the warrior and mage.
-At the head of the spectators, though, Armand calmly stood with several other passengers who had volunteered as security guards.
+Turning to look at the rest of the mess hall, Erstam and Kalad saw that a small crowd had formed, many eagerly awaiting a good fight between the

 "We cannot fight amongst ourselves," Armand continued, "The Pillars shall be found only through our cooperation."